redhotpenguin/netflix_obs/README.md

 ## Assumptions

 * Time interval grouping need not be on integer boundaries (groupings are starttime+interval)
-* Data presented in the exercise specifications are representative of data that needs to be processed (though "busted data:..." was an interesting variation, I added a regex sanitizer in the multi-host version to deal with that).
+* Data presented in the exercise specifications are representative of data that needs to be processed (though "busted data:..." was an interesting variation, I added a regex sanitizer to deal with that).

 ## Further Work